 4. Understand that expectations need to meet abilities.

 It's easy to project your expectations of a North American trained workforce onto the community producing your goods overseas.
 These expectations are not always reasonable and often lead to a choice--train people or find new employees.

 Though the average artisan in Ecuador has a low level of grade-school education, Judge realized that the answer wasn't to fire people, but rather to educate them.
 She founded a non-profit that provides training and education, helping artisans create a consistent product, while also providing them with more long-term pathways out of poverty.

 DEV AUJLA | Founder, DreamNow

-Dev Aujla runs Catalog, which provides an agency which provides strategic advisory and recruiting services to companies that make money and do good.
-He is the founder of DreamNow, a charitable organization which has helped over 50 thousand young people organize and start community projects and raised million of dollars.
+Dev Aujla runs Catalog, an agency which provides strategic advisory and recruiting services to companies that make money and do good.
+He is also the founder of DreamNow, a charitable organization which has helped over 50 thousand young people organize and start community projects.